Audio Devices window of Audio MIDI Setup on Mac

 Available devices appear in the sidebar of the Audio Devices window.

-Create an aggregate device or a multi-output device, or connect to an AirPlay device.
+Create an aggregate device, a multi-output device, or connect to an AirPlay device.

 If you have several audio devices, you can combine them as a single aggregate device.